Fairness-aware Vision Transformer via Debiased Self-Attention: Results and Discussion

-We examine the effect of ViT model size and patch size on DSA in Table \ref{tab:model}.
-The ViT-B model is much larger than the ViT-S model, which has 12 self-attention heads in each block and 256 hidden state sizes in the two fully-connected layers.
+\textbf{Effect of ViT Model Size and Patch Size:} We further examine the effect of ViT architecture, model size, and patch size on DSA.
+The ViT-B model is larger than the ViT-S model, which has 12 self-attention heads in each block and 256 hidden state sizes in the two fully-connected layers.
 Each patch is flattened and projected into a vector of 768 dimensions.
-We draw two conclusions from Table \ref{tab:model}.
+DeiT \cite{touvron2021training} shares a similar architecture with ViT but introduces a distillation token that interacts with class and patch tokens.
+We draw several conclusions from Table \ref{tab:model}.
 First, the larger ViT-B models outperform the smaller ViT-S on most of the fairness and accuracy metrics, demonstrating better feature learning capabilities with higher feature dimensions and more self-attention heads.
-Second, a smaller patch size (16) achieves a better performance on both fairness and accuracy measurements because small patches enable extracting more fine-grained features \cite{chen2021crossvit}.
+Second, a smaller patch size performs better on both fairness and accuracy measurements because small patches enable extracting more fine-grained features.
+Lastly, our DSA performs effectively on both ViT architectures, demonstrating its strong debiasing capabilities and generalizability.

+\textbf{Effect of Discrepancy Metrics:} Since three different metrics $D$, i.e., MSE, KL-Div, and AT, are applied to evaluate the discrepancy between the attention weights $\mathbf{A}^{x}$ and $\mathbf{A}^{x^\prime}$, we report the effect of these discrepancy metrics in Table \ref{tab:tuning}.
+Although the differences between these discrepancy metrics are relatively small, AT clearly achieves the best performance, especially on the fairness metrics, i,e, EO, DP, and DBA.
+Since AT can capture the most significant differences between $\mathbf{A}^{x}$ and $\mathbf{A}^{x^\prime}$ as shown in Eq. \eqref{eq:D}, the regularizer $\mathcal{L}_A$ is more efficient to minimize their differences.
+In the following results, we use $\mathcal{L}_A = D_{AT}$ in DSA as the attention weight alignment regularize.